google-research/t5x/t5x/contrib/gpu/scripts_gpu/README.md

 Install with `pip install -r pile_requirements.txt` to get all pile dependencies.

 ## Building the container
-The Dockerfile at the top level given will build a container with all gpu/pile dependencies.
-It can be built with `cd ../../; docker/build.sh`
+The Dockerfile in `t5x/contrib/gpu` given will build a container with all gpu/pile dependencies.
+It can be built with `t5x/contrib/gpu/docker/build.sh <name>`

 ## Running interactively
 Note: this should only be done with singlenode jobs and/or for downloading the pile.
-Use `docker/interactive_pull_and_launch.sh`.
+Use `t5x/contrib/gpu/docker/interactive_pull_and_launch.sh`.
 This takes arguments for the URL to pull a container from and the location of the dataset directory to mount.
 For example:

-`cd ../../; docker/interactive_pull_and_launch.sh [URL] /my/dataset/dir`
+`t5x/contrib/gpu/docker/interactive_pull_and_launch.sh [URL] /my/dataset/dir`

 ## Downloading The Pile
 Run `download_the_pile.py` to download the pile.
 It will download to the directory set in the environment variable: `TFDS_DATA_DIR`.
 After that, set the `TFDS_DATA_DIR` to the same directory in your scripts to use.